Casson Ferguson

 Casson Ferguson (May 29, 1891 – February 12, 1929) was an American film actor of the silent era.
 He appeared in more than 50 films between 1917 and 1928.

 His father was John J. Ferguson, a jeweler in Alexandria, Louisiana.
-Early in his career Casson was a member of the Mantel Shakespeare Players in New Orleans before moving to California to pursue a movie career, first with the Seelig Company, then as a leading man.
+Early in his career Casson was a member of the Mantel Shakespeare Players in New Orleans before moving to California to pursue a movie career, first with the Selig Company, then as a leading man.
 In 1928 he toured Europe and performed as a singer and actor in London and Paris.
 Returning to California, he married Catherine Mallon.
-Not long after he died of pneumonia at the age of 38; two days later his wife Catherine also died of pneumonia, and her mother soon died of pneumonia.
+Not long after his marriage, he died of pneumonia at the age of 37.
+Two days later his wife Catherine died of pneumonia, as well as her mother soon after of pneumonia.